turingschool/career-development-curriculum-site/module_three/mod3_career_journal_prompts.md

 * Using this [interview prep resource doc](https://github.com/turingschool/career-development-curriculum-site/blob/master/resources/interview_prep_resources.md), pick out at least 3 resources you will use to prepare for interviews as well as 3 behavioral questions you could practice:

 ### Mod 3 Week 5: Refining Your Strategy  <a name="week-5"></a>
+1. Taking stock of where you are: what have you accomplished this module?
+What have you learned?
+Where are you stuck (have you not been able to follow through on outreach?
+Is your resume not finished?)

+2. Plan #1:

+3. Plan #2:

+4. Plan #3:

+5. Make it actionable: choose one of the plans above and using feedback from your small group discussion, outline....